gizmsft/auto-complete/README.md

 # auto-complete
-An auto-complete plugin that unlike Input-Wizard depends upon external controls for selection
+An auto-complete class that unlike Input-Wizard Plugin depends upon external controls for selection